awubshet/awubshet.github.io/blog/parquet_partitions.md

 // 18.42553933 s
 ```

-Now let's us arrange the data into 5 groups instead of 2.
+Now, let's us arrange the data into 5 groups instead of 2 and see if that has any impact.
 We do that by calculating the quitiles instead of the 50% percentile.
 ```scala
 //Load the data sets
 val myData2 = spark.read.format("parquet").load("hdfs:///parquet_test/mydata2.parquet")